 The cereal man who built a refuge for swans

 The same W.K.
 Kellogg who put corn flakes on America’s breakfast tables spent some of that cereal money fencing off a lake for ducks.
-In June 1927 he bought the land around Wintergreen Lake near Augusta, walled off about 180 acres, and set it aside as a refuge where native birds could feed and nest unbothered and people could come watch them up close.
-A year later, in 1928, he handed the whole thing to what was then the Michigan State College of Agriculture so it could double as a place to teach and study, not just to look.
+In June 1927 he bought the land around Wintergreen Lake near Augusta.
+He walled off about 180 acres and set it aside as a refuge.
+Native birds could feed and nest there unbothered, and people could come watch them up close.
+A year later, in 1928, he handed the whole thing to what was then the Michigan State College of Agriculture.
+Now it could double as a place to teach and study, not just to look.

 Almost a century on, it has earned its keep as more than a pretty pond.
-Biologists here helped lead the comeback of the giant Canada goose, a subspecies once thought extinct, and decades later the sanctuary took part in returning trumpeter swans to the wild across the Midwest.
-That last one matters more than it sounds: the trumpeter swan is the heaviest native waterfowl in North America, a seven-foot wingspan of pure white, and it had been shot and trapped nearly out of the region before places like this brought it back.
+Biologists here helped lead the comeback of the giant Canada goose, a subspecies once thought extinct.
+Decades later the sanctuary took part in returning trumpeter swans to the wild across the Midwest.
+That last one matters more than it sounds.
+The trumpeter swan is the heaviest native waterfowl in North America, a seven-foot wingspan of pure white.
+It had been shot and trapped nearly out of the region before places like this brought it back.

-So when you walk the loop along Wintergreen Lake today, the swans gliding past are not just scenery — they are the visible result of the work that started with one industrialist’s fence.
-There are raptors in the rehab enclosures, geese underfoot in numbers that would have amazed the people who once feared they were gone for good, and a steady traffic of migrating ducks dropping in.
-Bring binoculars, take the kids, and let the trumpeters do the thing they were so nearly never going to do again — be ordinary.
+So when you walk the loop along Wintergreen Lake today, the swans gliding past are not just scenery.
+They are the visible result of the work that started with one industrialist’s fence.
+There are raptors in the rehab enclosures.
+There are geese underfoot in numbers that would have amazed the people who once feared they were gone for good.
+And there is a steady traffic of migrating ducks dropping in.
+Bring binoculars and take the kids.
+Let the trumpeters do the thing they were so nearly never going to do again — be ordinary.

 Sources